Naomi Osaka may step away from tennis again after US Open loss

 Osaka falls to Fernandez at US Open

-Fernandez, after falling in a tight first set, got Osaka in a tiebreaker in the second and then flew through in the third after Osaka started getting visibly frustrated out on the court.
-At one point, she even threw her racket on the court after making several errors in a row.
+Fernandez, after falling in a tight first set, got Osaka in a tiebreaker in the second and then flew through in the third after Osaka started getting frustrated on the court.
+At one point, Osaka threw her racket on the court after making several errors in a row.

 Naomi Osaka, normally very stoic, throws her racquet after missing a forehand.
 No code violation but she lost the tiebreak to Fernandez pic.twitter.com/o8ZsVL8osM